Omarplayz233/pearify/README.md

 <div align = center >

-# MrBeastify
+# YouTube Pearify

-Is your browser experience boring?
-Are you having
-trouble finding engaging click-baity videos?
+Do you find that the YouTube page is a bit lacking?
+Do you find it deprived of something?

 **Fear no more.**

-This extension adds the famous
+This funny extension adds the famous YouTuber **RoyalPear** (or tropius) to every nook and cranny of YouTube! (also featuring nera and aren) This includes:
-youtuber **MrBeast** to every thumbnail.
+- thumbnails
+- thumbnails
+- ..and more thumbnails..
+- oh yeah the logo too

 [![Button Download Firefox]][Download Firefox] [![Button Download Chrome]][Download Chrome]